 One day each week, you can get delicious free soup for students.
-Soup days coincide with the weekly meetings of McMaster First Nations Students Association.
+Soup days coincide with the weekly meetings of the McMaster First Nations Students Association.

-Welcome Week is jam-packed with events, activities, concerts, tours, and welcome ceremonies.
+Welcome Week is jam-packed with events, activities, concerts, tours and welcome ceremonies.
 From educational seminars to social events, the week is designed to connect you to the university community, your faculty, your residence or off-campus society and, most importantly, your fellow students.

 Clubs and Societies

 McMaster has almost 290 student clubs you can join.
 Clubs are divided into 5 categories: Academic, Cultural, Recreational, Religious and Social Issues.
 Clubs are the cornerstones of student life on campus.
 They allow you to come together with other students who have similar interests, backgrounds and ambitions for a shared experience.